Nyefan/nyefan.org/site/content/_pages/about.md

 ##### July 2018 - January 2019

-- Developed Java and Typescript services for managing data at petabyte scale.
+- Developed Java and Typescript services for managing data at petabyte scale

 <p></p>